Unsolved Problems

 Unsolved Problems.jpg

-We are never too old to reach back into our past and examine events, both good and bad, that have made us what we are today.
+We are never too old to reach back into our past and examine events, both good and bad, that have made us who we are today.
 In fact, this activity seems to take on greater importance the older we get.
 One of my friends, a woman active into her nineties, once commented that the stiffening and bowing of old age was due to the weight of life's unsolved problems.

 This rang true on a visit from friends who had recently become involved in a church for whom saying grace before any meal was very important.
 Their prayers were very heartfelt and sincere, and at first I joined in to be polite, but I was not completely comfortable.
 To be frank grace, especially in a public eating establishments, has always bothered me.
 I thought it showy, and felt the ideas being expressed would be better done in silence.
 However, in the face of this couple's obvious honesty, I began to search myself to find out what was really vexing me.